 PITFALLS TO AVOID WHEN CHANGING PASSWORDS:

-– Do not use generic word or sequential numbers like ‘qwerty’, ‘password’ ‘12345’.
+– Do not use a generic word or sequential numbers like ‘qwerty’, ‘password’ ‘12345’.
 These are easily figured out so stay clear if you don’t want to be a laughing stock of cybercrime.

-– Don’t use a password that is anything like your user name.
-Make sure they are very different
+– Don’t use a password that is anything like your username.
+Make sure they are very different.

 – Avoid using the “remember password” option on the browser especially when using a computer that is not your own.
 It is a risky habit even if the machine is your own.
-If phone or tablet gets stolen the thief will have a free pass into all they want.
+If a phone or tablet gets stolen the thief will have a free pass into all they want.